picketbox/picketbox-quickstarts/database-authentication/README.md

 		<filter-class>org.picketbox.quickstarts.filter.EntityManagerPropagationFilter</filter-class>
 	</filter>

+The filter above is not required by PicketBox.
+Usually you would use some framework that already provide such capabilities.

 All the PicketBox configuration is done *with org.picketbox.quickstarts.configuration.CustomConfigurationPovider*.
 Like which resources should be protected, how they should be protected, etc.

 Deploy and access the quickstart